How to draft comfortable reusable sanitary pad pattern

 The pattern that we are going to create is symmetrical both horizontally and vertically.

 Start by laying your paper in a portrait orientation.
 Fold the sheet in half from bottom up to meet th top of the sheet.
 Then fold it in half again, folding from the left to right.
-This will leave your paper with a folded corner on the bottom left corner and with open sides on the op and right (see image below).
+This will leave your paper with a folded corner on the bottom left corner and with open sides on the top and right (see image below).

 I am based in the UK, so I am using metric system for all the measurements, however, I have provided the close equivalent in imperial measurements in the brackets.
 The length of the pad is going to be 25 cm and the width will be 17cm.
 (10x 6 3/4 inches).